 Reaction & Thoughts:

 In an era where hyperactivity is the norm, perhaps Bambi doesn’t look like much.
 The film is deliberately paced and a bit plot-less.
 The movie’s lack of panache notwithstanding, Bambi is one of Disney’s most beautiful animated films.

 Bambi demonstrates that Disney was above all a first-rate storyteller.
 Not much happens here, but Disney holds your interest via mostly terrific imagery.

 The film doesn’t shy away from the cruel realities of nature.
 The circle of life is presented in a realistic way.
-Bambi manages to make us believe that nothing exists beyond the forest and the humanization of animals allow us to connect with their problems.
+Bambi manages to make us believe that nothing exists beyond the forest and the humanization of animals allows us to connect with their problems.

 Because most of the story is told from the perspective of the offsprings, the film is on occasions a little too saccharine.
-But this, I think, works to its advantage during the much darker second half.
+But this, I think, worked to its advantage during the much darker second half.
 The gloominess comes as a shock precisely because it is preceded by scenes of joy and humor — tragedy is sudden and uncompromisingly sad.

 The music and songs are like the film itself, blissful and very low-key.
 The Oscar-nominated tune “Love Is a Song” is the stand out, but I also liked “Little April Shower,” “Let’s Sing a Gay Little Spring Song” and “Looking for Romance (I Bring You a Song),” all written by Frank Churchill (music) and Larry Morey (lyrics).

 Conclusions & Final Thoughts:

 All that matters to modern Disney is wooing the audience.
 Don’t get me wrong, I love lavish spectacles like Beauty and the Beast, Aladdin and Mulan, but I also love the company’s simpler, more nuanced productions which Bambi seems to exemplify.
 Watch it again and rediscover the movie’s magical combination of story, animation and music.
 Color, 70 minutes, Not Rated.